Posts

 Introducing auto-formatting in an existing codebase

 At Intersec, we aim at maintaining a consistent style throughout all the code, depending on the programming language.
 For example, the C codebase is the most consistent, with our coding rules being enforced on code review.
 This enforcement, however, can lead to significant time loss and frustrations when patches must be repushed to be adapted to specific rules.
-In the past, there has been several attempts at configuring auto-formatting tools.
-They were never fully satisfactory because several of our coding rules did not fit into the limited configuration options of these tools.

 Read more